-2221.
+- 2221.
 General.
-A reliable electric light or power service may be used as a source of supply for fire-protective signaling systems under the following conditions:
+A reliable electric light or power service may be used as a source of supply for fire-protective signaling systems under the following conditions: - a.

-- a.
 Two-Wire Supplies.
 A two-wire supply circuit may be used for either the main operating power supply or the trouble signal power supply of the signaling system. - b.
 Three-Wire Supplies.
 A three-wire a-c or d-c supply circuit having a continuous unfused neutral conductor, or a polyphase a-c supply circuit having a continuous unfused neutral conductor where interruption of one phase does not prevent operation by the other phase, may be used with one side or phase for the main operating power supply and the other side or phase for the trouble signal power supply of the signaling system. - 2222.
 Point of Connection.
-The conductors of the signaling system power supply circuit shall be connected on the line side of the main service of a commercial light or power supply circuit or to the main bus bars of an isolated power plant located on the premises. - 2223.
+The conductors of the signaling system power supply circuit shall be connected on the line side of the main service of a commercial light or power supply circuit or to the main bus bars of an isolated power plant located on the premises.
+A circuit disconnecting means shall be so installed that it will be accessible only by authorized personnel. - 2223.
 Fuse.
 A fuse enclosed in a locked or sealed cabinet located immediately adjacent to the point of connection to the light and power conductors shall be provided in series with each ungrounded conductor.
 A suitable resistor connected between the supply source and the fuse shall be provided, where necessary, to limit the short-circuit current at the fuse to not more than 10,000 amperes.